 The center of all transportation in the US Virgin Islands, almost everyone who visits these isles will spend at least a short amount of time on St. Thomas.
 Whether you'll be there for a few hours or you have the good fortune to enjoy an extended stay, there are ways to make the most of your time.
 Tour the Charlotte Amalie waterfront where the Danish colonial buildings are a great introduction into island history, and Fort Christian stands at the ready though it has not been used in many, many years.
 Meanwhile, Red Hook is a bustling ferry port which is known for its red-tiled roofs and endless shopping and dining opportunities.
 Amidst it all there are beaches, museums, historic landmarks, and natural sites all waiting to be explored.

-Hassel Island Historic Park is one of the most enjoyable outdoor attractions.
-Once connected to St. Thomas at the edge of the harbor, this island was separated and turned into a completely new island by the Dutch who hoped to create better water circulation.
+One of the better known outdoor attractions is Hassel Island Historic Park. <p>Once connected to St. Thomas at the edge of the harbor, this island was separated and turned into a completely new island by the Dutch who hoped to create better water circulation.
 Today it is privately owned, but an important natural and historical landmark.</p>

-Another site that you might enjoy is Coral World Ocean Park.
-Coral World is the ultimate interactive aquarium where you are immersed in the water world of marine life.
+Coral World Ocean Park is another attraction that you might enjoy. <p>Coral World is the ultimate interactive aquarium where you are immersed in the water world of marine life.
 You will be to explore and have fun while even learning a thing or two at the same time.</p>

-Vacationers do not generally come to St. Thomas to find gambling, but there is one option, Rock Bar Gaming.
-Every night is a good night at the Rock Gaming Bar.
-Grab a drink and test your luck as you how fun in the intense atmosphere and listening to the current music hits.
+Vacationers do not usually go to St. Thomas to find gambling, but there is one such place, Rock Bar Gaming. <p>Every night is a good night at the Rock Gaming Bar.
+Grab a drink and test your luck as you how fun in the intense atmosphere and listening to the current music hits.</p>

 Help us improve!
 We welcome your corrections and suggestions.